alexandrabradan/BachelorDegreeThesis/datasets/in/readme.md

 This directory contains the data used in our data-driven study.
 The data is divided in the following subdirectories used in different processes of our predictioction analysis.
-It is omited the users' and artists' data files due to sensible informations that they contain and due to high storage space needed:
+The users' and artists' data files are omited due to sensible informations that they contain and due to high storage space needed:

 a) **networks**: directory which collects the following files and correlated infos:
    - **node_map1**: file which contains the usernames of our DataSets encoded as integers;